Editor’s Note: This article was updated on June 24 to reflect the Supreme Court’s decision to reverse Roe v. Wade.

 Implement police oversight commission

 In May 2020, George Floyd's death sparked nationwide protests against police brutality and systemic racism.
 And since then, calls for police reform have only grown louder.
-Last year, then-candidate Biden called for the country to take “real action” to stop police brutality against Black Americans and pledged to create a national police oversight commission within his first 100 days in office.
+In 2020, then-candidate Biden called for the country to take “real action” to stop police brutality against Black Americans and pledged to create a national police oversight commission within his first 100 days in office.
 But in April, the admin started backing away from that promise.
-His domestic policy council director said the commission “would not be the most effective way to deliver” on this issue at the moment – adding that the admin will instead focus on getting the George Floyd Justice in Policing Act through Congress and to the president’s desk.
+His domestic policy council director said the commission “would not be the most effective way to deliver” on this issue at the moment — adding that the admin will instead focus on getting the George Floyd Justice in Policing Act through Congress and to the president’s desk.
+But that’s yet to happen.

 Decriminalize marijuana use and expunge cannabis convictions